 You can relax now.
 That was the last real climb you’ll do on the Nantlle Ridge.
 After a 5th break on the top, or if you’re feeling picky there’s two tops near each other so possibly 6th, the walk across to Garnedd Goch is along a wide, stony ridge.
 There’s a faint path, and this would be easy to miss in mist.
 Fortunately, there’s a stone wall that can be used as a handrail about half way across.
 This can be followed all the way to the top of Garnedd Goch, which is really an insignificant bump on the ridge, but being on the edge gives it views down across Pen Llyn.

-The wall dips steeply down the slope, i found that by following the side opposite the summit was best idea.
+The wall dips steeply down the slope, I found that by following the side opposite the summit was best idea.
 The ground is rougher and heathery now, the lack of clear paths a testament to the few walkers that make it this far.
 Most have already scurried back to their cars in Rhyd Ddu.
 You can plod on, and i was surprised to bump into a few people at this far end of the ridge.
-What i’d hoped to bump into was a river, so i descended a couple of hundred metres to a river – that was dry!
-I couldn’t descend much further without entering farmland, and the ground areound me was too heathery to camp in, so i reascended and aimed for the river shown at Bwlch Cwmdulyn.
+What I’d hoped to bump into was a river, so I descended a couple of hundred metres to a river – that was dry!
+I couldn’t descend much further without entering farmland, and the ground around me was too heathery to camp in, so I reascended and aimed for the river shown at Bwlch Cwmdulyn.

 Once this was passed, then it really was downhill.
-No path, or an intermittent one at best, that becomes clear near the bottom.
+No path, or an intermittent one at best, that becomes clear near the bottom, but there are poles you can follow to the wall.
 Again, in mist you’d be aiming for the stone wall ahead before turning right and downhill to Llyn Dulyn – not to be confused with Dulyn in the Carneddau.
 It was a lovely spot, and a couple of elderly gents were here – much the worse for wear – making the most of the setting.
 They told me that the flag on the gate was theirs and i wasn’t to take it.